 That syntax should give you an inline equation, which should follow the formatting of the rest of the line.
 So if you want to have the lines normally justified, and the equation centered, you need to enter the finicky world of having cute blocks or in this case a math block within a list.

-You “think”?
-Why don’t you actually check it, instead of spreading misinformation?
+@holroy: You are wrong.
+Next time actually check it, instead of spreading misinformation.

-The live preview mode centers the bullet point correctly, while the reading mode messes it up.
-Would be nice, if this was fixed somewhen.
-Given the live preview can do it correctly already, it is a very realistic fix.
+The live preview mode centers the bullet point correctly, while only the reading mode messes it up.
+Given the live preview can do it correctly already, it seems to be very realistic, that it can be fixed.